 You’ll love this easy blackberry crumble recipe.
 Even if you’ve never baked from scratch before, you’ll find this recipe to be a snap!
 This post contains affiliate shopping links which help support this site.

 I’ve been meaning to post this blackberry crumble recipe on here for ages.
 The problem is that as soon as it’s baked and cooled, I eat it.
 It’s unavoidable.
-So when I found out that this week’s #SundaySupper theme would be recipes on the lighter side, I decided that I would practice self-restraint and not eat it all, so that I could take a picture and contribute this recipe.
+This time, I decided that I would practice self-restraint and not eat it all, so that I could take a picture before it was all gone.

 I’ll tell you right up front that this recipe contains real butter and sugar.
 However, by my usual standards (i.e., a brownie pan 8 inches wide with 3 sticks of butter), this is definitely lighter.
 Plus, I use old-fashioned oats, white whole wheat flour, and fresh fruit.
 That’s health food in my book.